guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-mechuka.md

 ## Arunachal Again

-After spending two days in Pasighat doing little but idling, eating and arguing with the money minded proprietess of the homestay, we left in the direction of Aalo.
+After spending two days in Pasighat doing little but idling, eating and arguing with the money minded proprietress of the homestay, we left in the direction of Aalo.
 The departure was somewhat delayed since Parul and I had felt a wobble in Typhon's rear tyre the evening before.
 My preliminary analysis said that the tyre's threading was a little off and the next morning I went looking for a mechanic to reset the tyre.
 I found a nail in the tyre as well but miraculously it had gotten stuck sideways and had not pierced the tube.
 I was hating the new tyre already.
 I had gotten it installed after Meghalaya and this **MRF Zapper C** was just as bad as the stock installed one.
-Guwahati was low on choices so I could not find my preferred **Michellin Sirac Sport** but I was now mentally in dread of the new tyre. :grimacing:
+Guwahati was low on choices so I could not find my preferred **Michelin Sirac Sport** but I was now mentally in dread of the new tyre. :grimacing:

 <div class="postimg vertimg">
   <a href="https://farm8.staticflickr.com/7821/32343980637_4a1294543a_c.jpg" data-toggle="lightbox">